-I made tsukemono pickles using french breakfast radishes, which was distributed from CSA.
+I made tsukemono pickles using beautiful french breakfast radishes, which were distributed from CSA.
 Regular round radishes also work well.
 The method is very simple. cut the radishes in quarters, cut the greens in 1″ length, sprinkle salt, and apply pressure for hours or days.
 That’s it.

 The amount of salt depends on the weight of the vegetable.
 As a rule of thumb to make quick pickles, salt should be 2% of the vegetable weight.
 Get a cheap kitchen scale for yourself and weigh the vegetable, as using correct amount of salt is the key to the success.